 We began our ECOschools adventure in Autumn 2013 and by September 2017 we had achieved not one but two GREEN FLAG awards!
 We are now working hard to maintain and develop our ECOwork at Moorlands to earn our 3rd, hopefully during 2019!

-Each term children from across school can put their names forward to join our "Moorlands Meteors" ECOteam, who meet every Thursday after school to plan and lead ECOprojects throughout school.
-We often have a team of between 20 & 30 children from 5 to 11!
+Each term children from Y1 and above can put their names forward to join our "Moorlands Meteors" ECOteam, who meet every Thursday after school to plan and lead ECOprojects throughout school.
+We often have a team of between 20 & 30 children!
 Their work is supported by ECOmonitors in each class, who keep an eye on energy use, litter etc and let Meteors know of any problems.

 Read on to find out about some of our work.